20% off your first purchase with code: SHOP24

 3. Set aside regular times to tidy up.
 I like to do it on Friday afternoons, but it could be part of your morning routine or daily pack up time.

-Reward them for keeping a tidy space:
+Set up some rewards for keeping a tidy space.

 1. The Desk Fairy is loved by many elementary school teachers.
 She flies around when students aren’t there and leaves a fairy note on the extra neat desks.
 Younger students love this!